hax0r31337/pack-essentials/README.md

 4. The site is ready in `./dist`

 ## Todo
- - decrypt packs
+ - not freeze the website while processing

 ## Credits
-[mcrputils](https://github.com/valaphee/mcrputil/) for the mechanics of encrypt and decrypt algorithm
+[mcrputils](https://github.com/valaphee/mcrputil/) for the encryption and decryption algorithm